Best super funds

 |Sunsuper Balanced Index||0.47% p.a.|

-What's the best super fund for lifecycle investing?
+What's the best super fund for my age group?

 In comparison, a standard balanced or growth super investment option will invest in the same mix of asset classes for all members, regardless of your age.

-💬 Finder's best super fund pick for lifestage or age-based investing
+💬 Finder's super fund pick for lifestage or age-based investing

 Virgin Money Super's default super product, Lifestage Tracker, is our top pick for a lifestage investment strategy.
 It offers 15 different lifestage investment allocations within the one product, while many others only offered a few different life stages.
 If you invest your super with Virgin Money Super Lifestage tracker, your investment allocation mix will be slightly readjusted every five years in line with your age.